igroff/difftest-runner/README.md

 difftest-runner is a series of scripts that aim to make the execution of and collection of the output from a body of tests (scripts) easily repeatable such that you can compare future executions to executions deemed 'good'.

-#### Or
-difftest-runner helps run and track the output of test scripts so you can quickly determine if things are the same as they were when you decided they were 'good'.

 ### Things to Know